aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-streaming.md

 - Enter a unique name (e.g. mlmodelyourname)
 - Click "Review + create"
 - Click "Create"

+Once the deployment is complete, navigate to the Storage Account you just created.
+- In your Storage Account, click "Blobs"
+- Click on the "+Container" button in the top-middle of the screen
+- Name the first container **model**
+- Click "OK"
+- Again in your Storage Container, "+Container" button in the top-middle of the screen
+- Name the second container **reference**

 #### 0.3 Deploy Service Bus Queue </br>
 #### 0.4 Deploy Logic App </br>